 What are the legal ramifications of not having a properly executed affidavit?

-Non-compliance with legal standards can lead to the affidavit being invalidated, which complicates the probate process and may spur legal challenges, delaying estate settlements.
+Non-compliance with legal standards can invalidate the affidavit, complicating the probate process and spurring legal challenges, delaying estate settlements.

 Are affidavits of execution recognized in all jurisdictions?

 Affidavits must meet specific jurisdictional formalities, including witness presence and notarization.
-Missing elements can lead to legal challenges, so it’s important to adhere to local legal requirements.
+Missing elements can lead to legal challenges, so adhering to local legal requirements is essential.